mdn/content/files/en-us/web/html/element/select/index.md

 ## Accessibility concerns

-The `<hr>` should be considered purely decorative, as they are currently not exposed within the accessibility tree and therefore not exposed to assistive technologies.
+The `<hr>` within a `<select>` should be considered purely decorative, as they are currently not exposed within the accessibility tree and therefore not exposed to assistive technologies.

 ## Technical summary